robbpriestley/MazeGenerator/README.md

 This algorithm is suitable for use in video game applications.
 It was originally developed as an aspect of an **iPhone** video game I produced in 2013 called **Robot Attack Maze** (see screenshot below).
 In 2017, I ported that code from the original **Objective-C** to **C#** and have also separately extended the algorithm to include rooms and other special features that produce richly detailed **standalone** game levels for a future RPG game or similar concept.

+#### For More Information

+For more information, or for business inquiries, please contact me via my website at (www.digitalwizardry.com)[http://www.digitalwizardry.com].

 ![Robot Attack Maze iPhone Game Screenshot](http://www.digitalwizardry.ca/wp-content/themes/one-pager-genesis-master/images/utility/RobotAttackMaze.jpg)